dustoncloud/nepalehr.github.io/_pages/splash-page.md

   cta_label: "Learn More"
   cta_url: "/overview/"
   caption: "Bayalpata Hospital, Achham"
-excerpt: "An integrated implementation of the hospital-based Bahmni and community-based Commcare systems configured to meet Nepal's healthcare system needs."
+excerpt: "An integrated implementation of hospital-based (Bahmni), community-based (Commcare), and data visualization (DHIS2) tools configured to meet Nepal's healthcare system needs."
 intro:
   - excerpt: 'This website aims to document the integrated NepalEHR product for users and implementers.
 It is maintained by [Possible](http://possiblehealth.org), a non-profit organization that has been leading the customization effort in Nepal since 2014.'
 feature_row: